Blinken appears to be sailing to confirmation as Biden’s secretary of state

-Blinken was staff director of the committee when Biden, as a senator, was its chairman, befoe joining the Obama administration as a senior adviser to Biden when he was vice president.
+Blinken was staff director of the committee when Biden, as a senator, was its chairman, before joining the Obama administration as a senior adviser to Biden when he was vice president.
 Blinken praised the committee for its “finest bipartisan traditions, for the caliber of its members and staff, and for the essential work it does to strengthen U.S. leadership around the world.”

 There was every indication that Blinken would be confirmed with a strong bipartisan vote, although Sen. Robert Menendez (D-N.J.), the incoming chairman, said earlier in the day that a panel vote was unlikely until at least Monday.
 After that, floor votes will have to vie for Senate time with President Trump’s impeachment trial.